A limited number of educational fee waivers are available for the cave tour season.

 Fee Waiver Application Process

 For the spring and fall of 2020 you can contact us starting November 1 to request an application.
 We will then email you the application to be filled out.

 Following fee waiver submission, notification of fee waiver acceptance will begin in mid-February.

 School tours are limited to groups of up to 16 students, and must have at least two adults for each tour (no more than 18 people per tour).

 Educational fee waivers are not granted on holidays or on weekends.

-A fee waiver may be revoked and a bill of collection sent to your school, if your group behaves inappropriately, or if the group's activities indicate that the primary purpose of the field trip was recreational, rather than educational, in nature.
+A fee waiver may be revoked and a bill of collection sent to your school if your group behaves inappropriately, or if the group's activities indicate that the primary purpose of the field trip was recreational rather than educational in nature.

-- Picnic tables are available at Swinging Bridge picnic area and a few tables are available across from the visitor center.
+Picnic tables are available at Swinging Bridge picnic area and a few tables are available across from the visitor center.

 Who to Contact

-Contact Sheila Hunt at 801-756-5239 ext.
-203 for questions or comments about the educational fee waiver program.
+For questions or comments about the fee waiver program please contact: